Vegetarian's Japan Guide

 Gathering Points When Taking a Taxi in Japan

 You might have noticed that point cards are common in Japan.
 Many shops and restaurants have loyalty cards for you to collect points.
 The same concept applies to taxis.
-Many taxi companies have their point cards.
+Many taxi companies have point cards.
 If you take taxis regularly in a certain area, check with the taxi driver if you can collect points to offset future taxi fares.

 How to Read the Taxi’s Status in Japan